-The IRISTM Registry collects, stores and reports on data on an ophthalmologist's behalf, taking every measure possible to safeguard it.
-The Academy's technology partner, FIGMD, is compliant with all local and federal regulations governing these areas, including HIPAA provisions and the recently updated provisions as part of the American Recovery and Reinvestment Act/Health Information Technology for Economic and Clinical Health.
+The IRISTM Registry collects, stores and reports data on an ophthalmologist's behalf, taking every measure possible to safeguard it.
+The Academy's technology partner, FIGMD, is compliant with all local and federal regulations governing these areas, including HIPAA provisions and the recently updated provisions as part of the American Recovery and Reinvestment Act/Health Information Technology for Economic and Clinical Health Act.

 How will the Academy use the data in the IRISTM Registry?

 Based on the aggregate data, the Academy will be able to publish benchmarks that can be used to assess an ophthalmologist's outcomes, practice patterns and utilization of new technology to look at overall trends in the patient population.
 IRISTM Registry data will also allow the Academy to better focus its educational programming and service offerings for members.

 Can or will data from the IRISTM Registry be used by any health plans to evaluate physician performance?